damianhakert/damianhakert.github.io/source/posts/2017-01-03-gitlab-2016-year-in-review.html.md

 ## Looking forward

 As always, if you found this post interesting and want to contribute to the project, we’d be happy to have you!
-Take a look around the [Accepting Merge Requests](https://gitlab.com/gitlab-org/gitlab-ce/issues?scope=all&state=opened&utf8=%E2%9C%93&label_name%5B%5D=Accepting+Merge+Requests) and [up-for-grabs](https://gitlab.com/gitlab-org/gitlab-ce/issues?scope=all&state=opened&utf8=%E2%9C%93&label_name%5B%5D=up-for-grabs) labels in the GitLab CE project, and download the [GitLab Development Kit](https://gitlab.com/gitlab-org/gitlab-development-kit) to get started.
+Take a look around the [Accepting Merge Requests](https://gitlab.com/gitlab-org/gitlab-ce/issues?scope=all&state=opened&utf8=%E2%9C%93&label_name%5B%5D=Accepting+Merge+Requests) label in the GitLab CE project, and download the [GitLab Development Kit](https://gitlab.com/gitlab-org/gitlab-development-kit) to get started.
 If you have any questions feel free to reach out on Twitter, in the GDK issue tracker, or in our IRC channel.

 What improvements do you want to see this year?